missfall111111/my-learning-record/treehole/blog.md

 35 problems in 15 minutes ,do you want my life?
 Actually I've thought mang meaningful things today ,but unfortunately,I forget them when I am typing on my computer . 烦死了！
+# 2023.4.11 eve
 I get one!
-It is be yourself ,and ignore the person you don't care at all, you just need to pay attention to the one you cares.
+It is be yourself ,and ignore the person you don't care at all, iyou just need to pay attention to the one you cares.
 Be yourself ,if you are not embarrassed, then it is others to be embarrassed.Dive into your world, inspect your ideas,ignore the comment from outside.